trowski/fiber-rfc/rfc.md

 Fibers require a scheduler to be useful.
 A scheduler is responsible for creating and resuming fibers.
 A fiber on it's own does nothing – something external to the fiber must control it.
 This is not unlike generators.
 When you iterate over a generator using `foreach`, you are using a "scheduler" to control the generator.
 If you write code using the `send()` or `throw()` methods of a generator, you are writing a generator scheduler.
 However, because generators are stack-less and can only yield from their immediate context, the author of generator has direct control over what is yielded within that generator.

-**Fibers may suspend deep within the call stack, perhaps within library code authored by another.
+**Fibers may suspend deep within the call stack, usually within library code authored by another.
 Therefore it makes sense to move control of the scheduler used to the point of fiber suspension, rather than at fiber creation.**

 Additionally, using a fiber scheduler API enables a few features: